Research work

 Advertising for participants

-If your study is established and you are recruiting for participants, we may be able to advertise on your behalf through our online networks and branches.
+If your study is established and you are recruiting for participants, we may be able to advertise on your behalf through our online community forum.
 Please note we cannot accept all requests to advertise.
 Your study must meet the requirements outlined above, and you must have ethical approval for us to consider providing support.

-If you would like to request help advertising for participants, please complete this form and email it to research@nas.org.uk along with proof of ethical approval and your poster.
+If you would like to discuss advertising for participants, please complete this form and email it to research@nas.org.uk

 Have a different enquiry?